HeySQuAD: A Spoken Question Answering Dataset

 Typically, errors in the transcribed human-spoken utterances is known to be a result of errors from the ASR model and also because of noises such sampling errors from microphone, background noise, speaker speed, pronunciation and etc. in the recorded audio \cite{WER_error}.
 In comparison, the errors in the transcribed machine-generated questions result from the ASR model while transcribing audio to text, and TTS models while generating synthetic audio.

-We now specifically investigate the noise signals in \digi\ by sampling 100 random examples from the dev set where we have the \squad\ textual questions, transcribed human-spoken and transcribed machine-generated questions.
-In Table \ref{table:WER_error_examples}, we show examples and quantities of the errors of proper nouns/technical words, and errors from the same pronunciations in the 100 random examples of transcribed Human-spoken and machine-generated questions.
-The rest of the transcription errors, marked as \quotes{Others}, can arise from any source such as ASR model error or sampling error while recording or from bad microphone quality or because of background noise etc, and it is difficult to identify the sources of an error when it occurs.
+We now specifically investigate the errors in \digi\ by sampling 100 random examples from the dev set where we have the \squad\ textual questions, transcribed human-spoken and transcribed machine-generated questions.
+Examples and quantities of different types of errors are shown in Table \ref{table:WER_error_examples} in Appendix.

-From this result, we can infer that the human pronunciation and recording quality vs text-to-speech machine-generated synthetic audio quality is the main reason impacting the transcription quality and results in the lower WER of transcribed machine-generated questions than human-spoken questions.
-In addition, 44 examples contain proper nouns and technical words, which means in human-spoken questions, 70.45\% of these proper nouns and technical words are wrong, and in machine-generated questions, 65.91\% are wrong.
-We also provide the part-of-speech (PoS) tags using spaCy \quotes{en\_core\_web\_sm} model \cite{spacy} after normalizing the 1002 original questions, transcribed machine-generated questions and human-spoken questions, shown in Table \ref{table:PoS_analysis} in the Appendix.
+From this result, we can infer that the human pronunciation and recording quality vs TTS machine-generated synthetic audio quality is the main reason impacting the transcription quality and results in the lower WER of transcribed machine-generated questions than human-spoken questions.